Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: The MILP formulations

-Proposition~\ref{pr:conv} is clear if $Q$ is negative semidefinite because a minimizer can always be attained at an extreme point of the feasible region for a concave program, provided that such a point exists..
-On the other hand, if $q(\bullet)$ is a (strictly) convex function, then the set of KKT triples is a singleton; hence Proposition~\ref{pr:conv} is not informative in this case.
+Proposition~\ref{pr:conv} is clear if $Q$ is negative semidefinite because there always exists a minimizer at an extreme point of the feasible region for a concave program, provided that such a problem has an optimal solution.
+On the other hand, if $q(\bullet)$ is a strictly convex function, then the set of KKT triples is a singleton; hence Proposition~\ref{pr:conv} is not informative in this case.
 This remark leads to a refinement of the above proposition.

 Let $L$ be any linear subspace of $\R^n$ such that $x^\top Q x\ge 0$ for all $x\in L$, i.e.\ $q(\bullet)$ is convex over $ L$.
-For instance, because $Q$ admits an orthonormal decomposition $Q=Q^+-Q^-$, where $Q^+$ and $Q^-$ are positive semidefinite, one can take $L$ to be any linear subspace formed from $\text{Range}(Q^{\pm})$.
+For instance, because $Q$ admits an orthonormal decomposition $Q=Q^+-Q^-$, where $Q^+$ and $Q^-$ are positive semidefinite, one can take $L$ to be any linear subspace formed from $\text{Range}(Q^{+})$.
 The result below (Proposition~\ref{pr:conv-ext}) easily recovers the well-known result (Corollary~\ref{co:psd KKY suff}) that the KKT conditions are sufficient for global optimality for a convex (quadratic) program.
 This corollary is stated only to highlight that the proposition is a generalization of this classical result.

 \begin{proposition} \rm Let $S$ be any {\sl convex} subset of the feasible region of \eqref{eq:LPCC of QP}.
 For any triple $(x^*,s^*,\lambda^*) \in \displaystyle{ \operatornamewithlimits{\mbox{\bf argmin}}_{ (x,s,\lambda) \in S} } \, \ell(x,\lambda)$, it holds that $x^* \in \displaystyle{ \operatornamewithlimits{\mbox{\bf argmin}}_{ x \, \in \, T_L \, \cap \, P} } \, q(x)$, for any linear subspace $L$ on which $Q$ is positive semidefinite, where $T_L \triangleq \proj_x S + L$. \end{proposition}